PoMiASI/HttpServer/README.md

 * The Dockerfile starts from `nginx:1.25-alpine`, removes the default site, copies `nginx.conf` and the `web/` folder into the image, and exposes port 80.
 * `nginx.conf` serves files out of `/usr/share/nginx/html`, falls back to `404` when a path is missing, and enables directory listings just for `/images/` so you can inspect generated assets.
+* The `/images/` location block includes `Accept-Ranges: none` header to disable HTTP range requests, ensuring complete file downloads.
 * Because the image is fully static, deployments are repeatable and very fast: you rebuild whenever site files change, then redeploy the container.
+* With `docker-compose.yml`, the `web/` directory is mounted as a volume, allowing live updates without rebuilding the image.

 ## Deploying